-As of March 1, 2017, we have outstanding options and warrants for the purchase of up to 14,315,454 shares of our common stock, including 7,447,478 shares to be issued upon the exercise of outstanding warrants and 6,867,976 shares upon exercise of outstanding options or reserved for future issuance under our stock incentive plans, as of March 1, 2017.
+As of March 1, 2018, we have outstanding options and warrants for the purchase of up to 10,095,649 shares of our common stock, including 3,433,632 shares to be issued upon the exercise of outstanding warrants and 6,662,017 shares upon exercise of outstanding options or reserved for future issuance under our stock incentive plans.
 We may find it more difficult to raise additional equity capital while some or all of these warrants are outstanding.
 At any time during which these warrants are likely to be exercised, we may not be able to obtain financing on favorable terms, or at all.
 If we are unable to obtain financing, our business, results of operations, or financial condition could be materially and adversely affected, and we could be forced to curtail or cease operations.